tkayne23/layers/README.md

 We used AWS Cognito to get a complete managed authentication system.

-Our ETL and database scripting took longer than expected.
-We built out a lot more than needed for the API, but were not able to connect all of our tables in the client API for this app build.
-We used our ETL process to do real work for the city of Greeley.
-Using data we created, we tested future analyses by hand to prove that we would be able to support a larger set of analytics in the future.
+Our analytics and data were actually used by real customers, icluding the city of Greeley.
+Unfortunately, we had to build out a lot more than needed for the app itself - leading to our ETL and database scripting taking longer than expected.
+We were not able to connect all of our tables to this app build.
+We know now what future analyses will look like and we have proven that we would be able to support our customers with a larger set of analytics in the future.

 LIVE URL: layers.us.s3-website-us-west-2.amazonaws.com